-Jeff Hawkins earned his B.S. in electrical engineering from Cornell University in 1979.
+Jeff earned his B.S. in Electrical Engineering from Cornell University in 1979.
 He was elected to the National Academy of Engineering in 2003.

 |Jul 11, 2016||Business Wire - Numenta Research VP Subutai Ahmad Will Speak on the Principles of Machine Intelligence at Data Science Summit 2016|